billchurch/webssh2/README.md

 - **Features:**
   - Quick connections to specific hosts
   - Optional `port` parameter (e.g., `?port=2222`)

-## Deprecation Notice

-Several configuration options and GET parameters have been deprecated.
-For a list of removed options and required actions, please refer to [DEPRECATED.md](./DEPRECATED.md).

 ## Client-Side Module
 WebSSH2 uses a companion module called `webssh2_client` which provides the browser-side terminal interface and WebSocket communication layer.